 Use these statistics from SEUK’s State of Social Enterprise Report to show the wider impact and strength of the UK’s social enterprise movement which is leading the way when it comes to start-up rates, innovation, diversity, pay and creating opportunities where they are needed most.
 Please be sure to reference the report when using these.

-More information can be found in our State of Social Enterprise Report – The Future of Business.
+More information can be found in our State of Social Enterprise Report: Capitalism in Crisis?

 If you are a member of Social Enterprise UK we may be able to provide you with a quote for your press releases.
 Get in touch with our communications team – email@example.com